Butterfly Nursery near Atlit offers fun and educational activity. You can learn about the butterfly life cycle and feed butterflies.

 Butterfly Nursery is located by road #4, near Tsrufa.
 To get there, enter “Butterfly Nursery” into Waze.

-Butterfly Nursery is located near Ataturk parking (sometimes also called lower parking of Ofer forest).
+Butterfly Nursery is located near Ataturk parking (sometimes called the lower parking of Ofer Forest).
 This is free parking, and we left our car there.